jimratliff/GenoMac-user/README.md

 - You’ll manually clone  (using https) this repo to your home directory at `~/.genomac-user`.
 - You’ll run a script, referred to as the Hypervisor,[^two_hypervisors] which will orchestrate the entire process of configuring the user-scoped settings of this user.
 - You will sometimes be commanded/strongly encouraged to log out in order to let a set of changes be reliably incorporated.
 When you log back in, you’ll re-run the Hypervisor.
 It will have kept track of how far you had already gotten and will pick up where you left off.
 - In addition to script code that programmatically implements configuration choices, this repo supplies “dotfiles” that help to configure some of the user’s software.
-The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by package, e.g., Git, SSH, zsh, etc. These dotfiles are deployed to the `~/.config` directory of the user’s home directory using [GNU Stow](https://www.gnu.org/software/stow/), which is installed by the GenoMac-system repo.[^about_gnu_stow]
+The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by package, e.g., Git, SSH, zsh, etc. These dotfiles are deployed, to the user’s home directory (and typically to the particular `~/.config` subdirectory), using [GNU Stow](https://www.gnu.org/software/stow/),[^about_gnu_stow] which is installed by the GenoMac-system repo.
 - GenoMac-user assumes that certain critical and sensitive resources are available in a shared [Dropbox](https://www.dropbox.com/) directory.
-Some apps, such as Alfred and Keyboard Maestro, are assumed to sync their preferences across users and Macs via a common, shared Dropbox directory: `Dropbox/Preferences_common`.[^SHARED_PREFS_ENV_VAR] Similarly, other sensitive resources, like Witch license files, are stored in this Dropbox directory to make them available to GenoMac-user without being committed to a public repository.
+Some apps, such as Alfred and Keyboard Maestro, are assumed to sync their preferences across users and Macs via a common, shared Dropbox directory: `Dropbox/Preferences_common`.[^SHARED_PREFS_ENV_VAR] Similarly, other sensitive resources, like Witch license files, are stored in this Dropbox directory to make them available to GenoMac-user without being committed to a public repository.[^TODO_expand_about_assumed_Dropbox_structure]

 [^two_hypervisors]: GenoMac-system has its own Hypervisor, and GenoMac-user has its own Hypervisor.
-These are different scripts, but each does for its repo the same overall function: Orchestrating the implementation of the relevent configurations.
+These are different scripts, but each does for its repo the same overall function: orchestrating the implementation of the relevant configurations.

 [^about_gnu_stow]: Jake Wiesler has a great explanation of how to structure the files in the stow directory in order to map correctly to `~/.config`: “Manage Your Dotfiles Like a Superhero,” 2021, [blog post](https://www.jakewiesler.com/blog/managing-dotfiles), [YouTube](https://www.youtube.com/watch?v=FHuwzbpTTo0).

 [^SHARED_PREFS_ENV_VAR]: The location/name of the shared Dropbox directory can be changed.
 It is governed by the environment variable `GENOMAC_USER_SHARED_PREFERENCES_DIRECTORY`, which is set in `scripts/assign_user_environment_variables.sh`.

+[^TODO_expand_about_assumed_Dropbox_structure]: TODO: Update, expand, itemize/enumerate all the requirements asssumed about the Dropbox structure, including the user-specific /Dropbox/Users/some-user directories.

 ## Step-by-step: Set up a new user
 - [Establish real-time connection to communicate text back and forth](#establish-real-time-connection-to-communicate-text-back-and-forth)